-- Cisco Identity Services Engine Software Release 1.2
+The Cisco® Identity Services Engine (ISE) Software Release 3.0

-The first method is local web authentication.
+The first method of web authentication is local web authentication.
 In this case, the WLC redirects the HTTP traffic to an internal or external server where the user is prompted to authenticate.
 The WLC then fetches the credentials (sent back via an HTTP GET request in the case of an external server) and makes a RADIUS authentication.
-In the case of a guest user, an external server (such as Identity Services Engine (ISE) or NAC Guest Server (NGS)) is required because the portal provides features such as device registering and self-provisioning.
+In the case of a guest user, an external server such as Identity Services Engine (ISE) is required because the portal provides features such as device registering and self-provisioning.
 The flow includes these steps:

-- The WLC redirects to the guest portal (such as ISE or NGS) as soon as a URL is entered.
+The WLC redirects to the guest portal (such as ISE) as soon as a URL is entered.

 This flow includes several redirections.
-The new approach is to use central web authentication.
-This method works with ISE (versions later than 1.1) and WLC (versions later than 7.2).
+The new approach is to use CWA.
 The flow includes these steps:

-- The user associates to the web authentication SSID, which is in fact open+macfiltering and no layer 3 security.
+The user associates to the web authentication SSID, which is in fact open.
+No Layer 2 and layer 3 security, only Mac Filtering enabled.

 The setup used is:

-In addition to this, RADIUS Network Admission Control (NAC) and Authentication, Authorization, and Accounting (AAA) Override must be enabled.
-The RADIUS NAC allows the ISE to send a CoA request that indicates that the user is now authenticated and is able to access the network.
+In addition to this, ISE Network Admission Control (NAC) and Authentication, Authorization, and Accounting (AAA) Override must be enabled.
+The ISE NAC allows the ISE to send a CoA request that indicates that the user is now authenticated and is able to access the network.
 It is also used for posture assessment, in which case the ISE changes the user profile based on the posture result.

-Ensure that the RADIUS server has RFC3576 (CoA) enabled, which is by default.
+Ensure that the RADIUS server has Support for CoA enabled, which is by default.

 The final step is to create a redirect ACL.
 This ACL is referenced in the access-accept of the ISE and defines what traffic should be redirected (denied by the ACL) and what traffic should not be redirected (permitted by the ACL).
 Here you just prevent from redirection traffic towards the ISE.
 You might want to be more specific and only prevent traffic to/from the ISE on port 8443 (guest portal), but still redirect if a user tries to access the ISE on port 80/443.